 4. Leather insoles last longer than cardboard insoles.

-Here are all the benefits of working with vegtable tanned leather to create your shoes, and that is why I am so excited about my Bespoke Derby Handsewn Opanka course.
-There are many more new and interesting techniques that I will teach you in this course so if you really want to make bespoke shoes at home, don’t miss this opportunity.
+Here are all the benefits of working with veg tanned leather to create your shoes, and that is why I am so excited about the new Bespoke Derby Handsewn Opanka course.
+There is much more new and interesting techniques that I will teach you in this course and you can check the first lesson and full description of the course here: